wds4/tribal-tapestry/experiment/rules.md

 The social mode is enabled by (alternatively, *is defined as*) the following set of rules.
 They have been enumerated based on simple observation of human behaviour, with social media being a particularly rich source of data.
 The key to the recognition of the existence of these rules is their *context-dependent application* (with the possible exception of the first rule, which is context-independent).

 The list is in draft form and likely incomplete.
-Some of them overlap with others.
+Some rules overlap with others.

 ## First Rule